bekiralti/villas-controller-tutorial/readme.md

   class Component:
   ```
-  Pretty much everything in VILLASController is a *Component*. `Component` and `ControllerMixin` are pretty much the core aspects of VILLASController.
+  Pretty much everything (exceptions exist) in VILLASController is a *Component*.
+If you look up which classes inherit from `Component` you will end up with a hierarchy such as:

 # Controller Mixin
 **WORK IN PROGRESS**